nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 }
 ```

-If we initialize the contents of both pointers to `0`, and then run each function in a different thread, we can list the possible outcomes.
+If we initialize the contents of both pointers to `0`, and then run each function in a different thread, we can list the possible outcomes for the reader.
 We know that there is no synchronization, but based on our experience with single threaded code we think the possible return values are `(0, 0)`, `(58, 0)` or `(58, 42)`.
-But the possibility of hardware re-ordering of memory writes affecting multi-threads means that there is a fourth option `(0, 42)`.
+But the possibility of hardware reordering of memory writes affecting multi-threads means that there is a fourth option `(0, 42)`.

-*You might think there are more possibilities due to the lack of synchronization.
-But all memory models guarantee that aligned loads and store up to the native word size are atomic (u32 or a 32-bit CPU, u64 on a 64-bit CPU).
+You might think there are more possibilities due to the lack of synchronization.
+But all hardware memory models guarantee that aligned loads and store up to the native word size are atomic (u32 or a 32-bit CPU, u64 on a 64-bit CPU).
 If we changed one of our writes to `0xFFFF_FFFF`, the read will only ever see the old value or the new value.
-It will never see an incomplete written value like `0xFFFF_0000`.*
+It will never see an incomplete written value like `0xFFFF_0000`.

-If the details of the CPU's memory model are hidden away when using regular memory accesses in a single-threaded context, it seems like we would have no way to control it in multi-threaded programs where the details do affect program correctness.
+If the details of the CPU's memory model are hidden away when using regular memory accesses, it seems like we would have no way to control it in multi-threaded programs where it affects program correctness.

 Luckily Rust provides as with the `std::sync::atomic` module containing types that gives us the control we need.
 We use these types to specify exactly the memory ordering requirements our code needs.
+What we are doing is trading performance for correctness.
+We place restrictions on what order the hardware can perform memory operations, taking away any bandwidth optimizations the hardware would want to perform.

-When working with the `atomic` module, we don't worry about the memory models of individual CPU architectures.
-Instead the operation of the `atomic` module obeys an abstract memory model that's CPU agnostic.
-Once we've specified our requirements on the loads and stores using this Rust memory model, the compiler does the job of mapping to the memory model of the target CPU.
+When working with the `atomic` module, we don't worry about the actual memory models of individual CPU architectures.
+Instead the operation of the `atomic` module works on an abstract memory model that's CPU agnostic.
+Once we've expressed our requirements on the loads and stores using this Rust memory model, the compiler does the job of mapping to the memory model of the target CPU.

-The requirements we specify on each operation take the form of what re-ordering we want to allow (or deny) on the operation.
+The requirements we specify on each operation takes the form of what reordering we want to allow (or deny) on the operation.

-For example `Ordering::Relaxed` means the CPU is free to perform any re-ordering it wants. `Ordering::Release` means that a store can only complete after all proceeding stores have finished.
+For example `Ordering::Relaxed` means the CPU is free to perform any reordering it wants. `Ordering::Release` means that a store can only complete after all proceeding stores have finished.

 Let's look at how those two memory writes are actually compiled, compared to a regular write.